 Depending on your circumstances, debt consolidation may be worthwhile.
 You may want to consider it if you’re ready to create a budget to get your spending under control and avoid future debt.
 Just make sure that you fully understand the pros and cons of your options.

 Looking for more money management tips?
-Check out our Resource Center for more financial tips, budgeting tools, and plenty of ways to keep your financial goals on track.
+Check out our resource center for more financial tips, budgeting tools, and plenty of ways to keep your financial goals on track.

 The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Some products not offered by PSECU.
 PSECU does not endorse any third parties, including, but not limited to, referenced individuals, companies, organizations, products, blogs, or websites.
 PSECU does not warrant any advice provided by third parties.
 PSECU does not guarantee the accuracy or completeness of the information provided by third parties.
 PSECU recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.